openstack/governance/goals/index.rst

 The champion should check in with project teams regularly to ensure they are able to make progress on the work and have not become stuck.

+At the end of the release, there may be open tasks and these can remain open in case someone comes along later and completes the task.
+As goal champion you are not responsible for completing any incomplete tasks for which you are not assigned, i.e. the project assigned to the task is responsible for completing it.
+It is also encouraged to send a retrospective email to the openstack-discuss mailing list with a summary of the goal including things such as how many projects completed the goal, reasons behind some projects that did not complete the goal, anything notable that came up during the goal implementation phase, and next steps if there are any.

 Release Cycles
 ==============